 Can you freeze tofu?
 You bet!
-Freezing tofu not only keeps it fresher for longer, it also makes it tastier when you cook it.
-We’ll show you how to freeze tofu properly, and share some important tips.
+Freezing tofu improves its texture, makes it tastier when you cook it and keeps it fresh for longer.
+Let’s look at how to freeze tofu and thaw it properly.

 - The expiration date on your tofu is coming up and you don’t have time to use it.